iodigital-com/slidev-theme-iodigital/example.md

 # Yet another slide
 Section: false

-The footer should display the presentation's title from on out
+The footer should display the presentation's title from here on out

+---
+layout: quote
+---

+# Products are made in a factory but brands are created in the mind
+Walter Landor

+Section: false